-- In the middle, those rules are codified into a Trust Framework
+- In the middle, those rules are codified (legally & technically) into a Trust Framework

 - On the right, organisations (and their machines) can check they have agreed to the rules

-In this diagram, we illustrate that this can also include the explicit consent of an end user.
-The end user doesn’t need to be in the Trust Framework but they do want to know the organisations handling their data are in it – so they can have trust in the processes and mechanisms of redress if needed.
-The Trust Framework also supports two other models of implementation: where data rights are predefined and don’t need user consent, and where usage rights are waived using an open data license.
+In this diagram, we illustrate that this can also include the explicit permission of an end user (permission is aligned with consumer ‘consent’ used in Open Banking).
+The end user doesn’t need to be in the Trust Framework but they do want to know the organisations handling their data (e.g. software applications) are in it – so they can have trust in the processes and mechanisms of redress if needed.
+The Trust Framework also supports two other models of implementation: where data rights are predefined and don’t need granular user permission, and where usage rights are waived using an open data license.
 To summarise, there are three types of use-case:

 - Open data (verifiable)